araichev/mustaching/README.rst

 =========
 Play with the IPython notebook ``examples.ipynb``.
 You can do so online by clicking the Binder badge above.
-Sweet as!

-You can also upload your own transaction data into the notebook, but consider first `Binder's warning about private data <http://docs.mybinder.org/faq>`_.
+You can even upload your own transaction data into the notebook, but consider first `Binder's warning about private data <http://docs.mybinder.org/faq>`_.

 Your CSV of transactions should contain at least the following columns

 - ``'date'``: string; something consistent and recognizable by Pandas, e.g 2016-11-26